karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PluginOptionApiInterface/updatePluginOptionById.md

-PluginOptionApiInterface::updatePluginOptionById — Updates the pluginOption row identified by the given id.
+PluginOptionApiInterface::updatePluginOptionById — Updates the plugin option row identified by the given id.